-- A. the nature of the service commitment in terms of the time, energy, and dedication it takes to participate meaningfully in the particular service activities; - B. the degree to which the activity contributes to the mission of the university, the college, and/or to the Department of Physical Therapy; - C. the significance of contributions to the organizational, academic, intellectual, and social life of the university, college, and/or department, including participation on committees and/or with student organizations; - D. the depth and quality of activities that enhance the University's ability to serve the needs of a diverse student body, especially multi-ethnic, non-traditional, and prospective students; - E. the depth and quality of activities that enhance the department's ability to retain and graduate students, including mentorship and advising;

-- F. the depth and quality of activities that enhance the mission of the community and/or professional organization(s) to which the candidate volunteers his/her services; and - G. most importantly, the degree of leadership exhibited by the candidate.
+- A. the degree to which the activity contributes to the mission of the university, the college, and/or to the Department of Recreation and Leisure Studies; - B. the significance of contributions to the organizational, academic, intellectual, and social life of the university, college, and/or department, including participation on committees and/or with student organizations; - C. the depth and quality of activities that enhance the University's ability to serve the needs of a diverse student body, especially multi-ethnic, non-traditional, and prospective students; - D. the depth and quality of activities that enhance the department's ability to retain and graduate students, including mentorship and advising; - E. the depth and quality of activities that enhance the mission of the community and/or professional organization(s) to which the candidate volunteers his/her services; and - F. most importantly, the degree of leadership exhibited by the candidate.
 In evaluating this criterion, the RTP Committee must be mindful of the fact that leadership is not exclusively defined by one's position in a hierarchical structure, but rather is something that can be demonstrated at all levels by influencing, motivating, and enabling others to contribute toward the effectiveness and success of the group in which they serve.
 Effective leaders create results, attain goals, realize vision, and guide others by modeling more quickly and at a higher level of quality than do ineffective leaders.

-2.4 Evaluation of Service
+2.5 Evaluation of Service

-2.4.1 Candidate's Responsibility
+2.5.1 Candidate's Responsibility